-You will find a list of spare parts in this booklet.
+You will find a list of spare parts in this booklet at Appendix C.

-Additional kits of parts for the electronic motor controller boards are available @ £20 each plus p&p.
-Additional full kits of Rampaging Chariot parts are available whilst stocks last @ £100 each plus p&p.
+Additional kits of parts for the electronic motor controller boards are available @ £20 each.

+Additional full kits of Rampaging Chariot parts are available whilst stocks last @ £100 each.